fab13n/DjangoPi/README.md

 sudo bash
 ```

-This will give you administrative privelleges.
+This will give you administrative privileges.

  - Type: